Rwenzori Trekking Safaris: Expert Mountaineering Guide to the "Mountains of the Moon"

 Thus, a visa is an essential requirement for traveling to Uganda.
 It can be acquired through an online application two weeks before your travel date, or you may obtain one upon arrival at Entebbe International Airport; however, this option may involve a lengthy process.
 Hikers must ensure their passports are valid and are highly encouraged to initiate the visa process well in advance to prevent any inconveniences while preparing for their Rwenzori trek.

-Because of the chilly weather that comes with being at a high level of altitude, mosquitoes are not a problem in the Rwenzori Mountains.
+Chilly weather at high altitudes prevents mosquitoes from being a problem in the Rwenzori Mountains.
 Still, hikers should be prepared for the possibility of mosquito bites by carrying insect repellent and wearing long pants when they are at lower elevations.

 Why Book your Rwenzori Trek With Us